Tyler Lockett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Season Stats

-- Lockett has been targeted 99 times and has 65 catches, leading the Seahawks with 1,053 receiving yards (70.2 ypg) plus five touchdowns.

-- So far this season, 22.5% of the 440 passes thrown by his team have gone Lockett's way.

-- Lockett (five red zone targets) has been the recipient of 11.4% of his team's 44 red zone pass attempts.
+- Lockett has seen the ball thrown his way five times in the red zone this season, 11.4% of his team's 44 red zone pass attempts.

 - The Seahawks have run 56.3% passing plays and 43.7% rushing plays this season.
 They rank 20th in the NFL in scoring.